Insekta/insekta-docs/insekta-setup/index.rst

 ------------------------------------
 #.
 Install ``virt-manager`` on your local machine, e.g., by running ``apt install virt-manager`` on Debian.
 #.
 Download a Debian image as previously done for the insekta host machine and store it in ``/var/lib/libvirt/images`` on the insekta host.
 #.
 Setup a new Debian virtual machine using the wizard provided by ``virt-manager``.
-Make sure to check ``customize configuration before install`` to enable UEFI firmware and the i440FX chipest.
+Make sure to check ``customize configuration before install`` to enable UEFI firmware and the i440FX chipset.
 You most likely want to turn on ``start vm on host boot`` as well.
 #.
 Perform a normal Debian installation as done before.
 #.
 Generate a new SSH key pair on the insekta host using ``ssh-keygen`` and setup SSH remote access as shown before such that you can connect from insekta host to the new insekta libvirtd image.
 #.
 Lookup the IP address of the insekta libvirtd image by running ``ifconfig`` or ``ip a`` on this machine and connect to it from insekta host via SSH.